Detachment Focus: Hypercrypt Legion (Updated November 25, 2025)

 Detachment Overview

-The Hypercrypt Legion detachment was one of the breakout hits from the Necron Codex, and after a few rounds of nerfs it now stands as the probable strongest detachment as we enter Pariah.
+The Hypercrypt Legion detachment was one of the breakout hits from the Necron Codex, but after a few rounds of nerfs now stands as merely a solid option outclassed by some of the other more powerful Detachments the faction has access to.
 Necrons are known for being slow and purposeful, but the Legion turns that on its head with its potent Detachment Rule, allowing units to constantly zap around the board doing mischief/scoring points.
-It’s also achieved the impressive feat of making a single Monolith a genuinely viable centrepiece, something that hasn’t really been true at any other point in the post-8th Edition era, where it’s always been either useless or only good when spammed.
 If you want something a bit more direct, it’s also a good detachment if you just want to blast your foes off the table with big guns, as Hyperphasing mitigates the unwieldiness of larger Necron models, making it difficult for foes to hide from their well-deserved obliteration.
-These lists have come to the fore in Pariah – big shooty threats have been treated relatively lightly in Dataslate changes, and combining these with the Silent King is very strong.

 Detachment Rule: Hyperphasing

-It also works particularly well with units with Deep Strike, as although the ability pulls units into Strategic Reserves (and doesn’t specify how they then arrive, so they’re bound by normal limitations), if you have the Deep Strike rule, you can use it when coming in from reserves.
-This means that if you go second, you can pick up a unit with Deep Strike and come in straight away on your opponent’s turn.
+Even with the reduced count, this is a powerful ability – this means that the army can never be truly pinned down, and gives you exceptional scoring reach, especially in concert with the Cosmic Precision Stratagem, which gives you the ability to bring a unit down anywhere that’s 6” or more from the enemy instead of 9”.
+This also works particularly well with units with Deep Strike – note that units pulled into Strategic Reserves with Hyperphasing don’t gain Deep Strike so when they arrive they’re bound by normal limitations.
+What this does mean is that if you’re going second, you can pick up a unit with Deep Strike at the end of your opponent’s first turn, then immediately bring it in on the second turn.
 This famously lead to the dramatic conclusion of this year’s World Championship of Warhammer, where a Monolith teleported behind an Aeldari army turn one (though note that Monoliths can’t zap a unit turn 1 as-of Pariah).

 This does a wide variety of things for you.
-First up, it means you’re exceptionally good at scoring Secondaries, as you have a deeper pool of Reserves than anyone else except Grey Knights, and better access to cheap chaff than even them.
-This advantage is particularly notable in Pariah, as many other ways of doing Actions have gotten weaker, but Hypercrypt’s ability to do so is largely unchanged.
+First up, it means you’re exceptionally good at scoring Secondaries, as you have a deeper pool of Reserves than anyone else except Grey Knights, and better access to cheap chaff.
+Doing actions and being in your enemy’s Deployment Zone has never been easier.

 It also means that some normally ponderous units like C’tan can adapt to battlefield situations far more effectively here than anywhere else, and makes unwieldy models like the Tesseract Vault genuinely strong.
 Speaking of unwieldy models, it lets you fully pop off when combined with a Monolith and a Chronomancer, setting up ways of flipping objectives and causing mayhem that outstrip almost anything else in the game.